Deducteam/lambdapi/USER_MANUAL.md

 ### A logical framework

-The core (theoretical) system of `lambdpi` is a logical framework based on the λΠ-calculus modulo rewriting.
+The core (theoretical) system of `lambdapi` is a logical framework based on the λΠ-calculus modulo rewriting.
 In other words, it is dependent type theory that is somewhat similar to Martin-Lőf's dependent type theory  (i.e., an extension of the λ-calculus) but that has the peculiarity of allowing the user to define